This is going to be interesting.

 Now, for storage purposes, the main principle is to change the magnetization direction where a specific part of that disk surface is utilized to storage thousands of bytes of data.
 This happens bit by bit.

 Another important role is played by the actuator.
 While the disks are rotated by its spindle, the actuator is used to move the head.
 This head is the main thing that changes the magnetization directions to store the data, again, bit by bit.
 When it comes to reading the data, the same head is used to check the direction and then gather the information.

-that the Hard Disks uses a large area on the disks to store that information and it can only be accessed when the actuator head reaches at the specific place.
-So, when it is reading or writing the information at one place, there is no way accessing another information at another place at the same time.
+that the Hard disk uses a large area on the disks to store that information and it can only be accessed when the actuator head reaches the specific place.
+So, when it is reading or writing the information in one place, there is no way to access other information at another place at the same time.

-What make an SATA SSD faster than a 7200 RPM HDD?
+What makes a SATA SSD faster than a 7200 RPM HDD?

 SATA SSDs are using a completely different method to store the data.
 They are using the NAND Flash which is an innovative technology in the storage industry.
 In this technique, the NAND Flash Cells are utilized to store the information, bit by bit.
 These cells can be of three main types i.e. SLC, MLC, TLC, and QLC.
 They stand for:

 Please note that the SLC SSDs are the most reliable ones but expensive at the same time.
 They are utilized at enterprise levels.
 As you go towards the QLC, the reliability decreases and so is the price.
 This happens because the SLC NAND uses one cell to store just a single bit of information whereas the QLC uses one cell to store four bits of data.
 So, along with this, the storage capacity increases in the QLC, TLC, and MLC with the use of the same size of chips.

 For the storage purpose, here we make use a full-fledged electronic circuit in SSDs.
 You can say that an SSD is a small computer in itself.
 It has its own controller, storage space, cache, and other things inside a single device.